matin91/Parrot/README.md

 ## What is Parrot?

 Parrot is a Talking Alarm App which allows the user to set up to 5 Daily Reminders containing a Reminder Message that is Spoken when the Alarm is triggered.
 Also, the user can search through inspirational built-in Reminder Messages such as "You’ve slept.
-Now get out of the bedroom.", "It's time to Drink water!" or "Get up early and have breakfast, which really is the most important meal of the day!".\n
+Now get out of the bedroom.", "It's time to Drink water!" or "Get up early and have breakfast, which really is the most important meal of the day!".

 I used TextToSpeech Library for the Talking Feature.

 I'm applying Clean Architecture Principles, as well as Dagger 2 for Dependency Injection, RxJava 2 for Concurrency/Communication, Retrofit for Web Services and a Realm Database to store the Reminders.
 I specially thank Ryan K (BracketCov(http://wiseassblog.com/)) for walking me through Clean MVP Architecture.